top of page

 Session 2.

-Blackburn’s Activity Centre – What does it mean for You?
+Activity Centres – What does it mean for You?

 The State Government has included Blackburn, Nunawading and Mitcham in the 60 new “Activity Centres”.
 This is a permanent town planning zoning change which allows higher and denser development, and removes your voice to appeal development.